apache/solr-operator/helm/solr/README.md

 Apache Solr
 =============

-Apache Solr is the popular, blazing-fast, open source enterprise search platform built on Apache Lucene™.

-Solr is highly reliable, scalable and fault tolerant, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
-Solr powers the search and navigation features of many of the world's largest internet sites.
+Solr is the blazing fast, open source, multi-modal search platform built on Apache Lucene.
+Its full-text, vector, and geospatial search power many of the world's largest organizations.
+Major features include: Kubernetes and docker integration; streaming and analytics; and highlighting, faceting, and spellchecking.

 Documentation around using Apache Solr can be found on it's [official site](https://solr.apache.org).